Update: Kisi now has Zapier actions. It is no longer necessary to use Zapier’s webhook action to connect with Skedda.

 This will email a link to the booking holder (or another email that you collect in a custom field) that is valid for the duration of the booking to unlock a lock or group of locks.
 This can be done manually in Kisi from the Teams page > Access Links:

 The link can be forwarded by them to anyone else who needs access to the space.
-This is the most secure option, but is not suitable for users that do not have internet access when they are standing at the door.
+This is the most secure option but is not suitable for users who do not have internet access when they are standing at the door.
 For example, if they run out of data on their mobile plan, or if their device runs out of battery, they will be locked out.

 Example Zap: